gadfaria/compila-dores/README.md

 # compila-dores

-A copilate created in C using regex.
+A compiler created in C using regex.
 The FULAN compiler developed by André Luiz de Souza Antonieto and Fúlvio Abrahão de Paula was used as a basis for the development of the project.

 ## Requirement